pinfake/android-emulator-x11/README.md

 It will only run on 64 bit linux distros (debian,ubuntu,arch tested so far)

-You must enable generic x11 access to the host with:
+You must enable global x11 access to the host with:
 ```sh
 xhost +
 ```